 - Much of UNODC’s work revolves around developing studies and conducting research.

-- UNODC’s target audience are people involved in the criminal justice processes.
+- UNODC’s target audience is people involved in the criminal justice processes.

 - Many people, including government officials, confuse and conflate human trafficking with migrant smuggling.